 We are proud to prove, together with the project landowner, that quality, verified, carbon farming from native forest conservation can provide a good economic alternative to deforestation.
-To avoid further deforestation in the Paraguayan Chaco, we need solutions that can be implemented immediately, can scale and are bankable for all parties involved.
+To avoid further deforestation in Kenya, we need solutions that can be implemented immediately, can scale and are bankable for all parties involved.

 We apply the models to establish a baseline of soil organic carbon in your land and potential carbon sequestration through planned regenerative applications.

 Conventional agriculture includes monoculture cropping, tilling, chemical pesticides, and more.
-These can have significant negative sides on the soil, but within these conventional practices, we've found eco-friendly solutions, as they can increase the organic carbon and not affect the environment as much.
+These can have significant negative effects on the soil.
+Still, within these traditional practices, we’ve found eco-friendly solutions to increase organic carbon and lessen negative environmental impacts.

 Bulindi Chimpanzee Habitat Restoration aims to rapidly restore declining chimpanzee habitat in Bulindi, Uganda, through active afforestation.